I’m not Indigenous. Can I still take part in the two studies?

 - You won’t benefit personally but the information you provide can assist in improving the child welfare system so that future young people will benefit

-- You will receive $10 as thanks for your participation.
-It can be e-transferred to a bank account or exchanged in person once COVID-19 protocols are loosened
+- You will receive $20 as thanks for your participation.
+It can be e-transferred to a bank account for telephone interviews or exchanged in person

 Will you ask invasive questions?
 What are the risks?